 The Khasi warriors relentlessly attacked the British soldiers in small units.
 The Terrain of the region gave them the advantage over the British forces.

 U Tirot Sing ordered his men to manufacture tribal weapons in secret caves.
-Several spies were also displaced to bring information of the British movements.
+Several spies were also displaced to bring information about the British movements.
 The Khasi King conducted lethal night raids on the British outposts which created terror among the British who were posted in the Khasi hills.
 U Tirot Sing took refuge in the caves and planned his strategy from there.

 Although heavily outnumbered U Tirot Sing and warriors didn’t give up and terrorized the British for 4 long years.